learn-co-students/dc-web-062419/14-sinatra-mvc/README.md

 # Objectives
 - Explain how and why we use the MVC pattern (Model-View-Controller)
 - Map CRUD actions to RESTful routes
+- Students will be able to (SWBAT) construct a route with a dynamic parameter

 ## Deliverables